 For more on weather at high latitudes, see: Arctic Weather.

-[Advisory Circular 120-61A, ¶6.]
-Radiation received on a lower-latitude flight will be lower because of the greater amount of radiation shielding provided by the earth's magnetic field.
-This shielding is maximum near the equator and gradually decreases to zero as one goes north or south.
-Radiation levels over the polar regions are about twice those over the equator at the same altitudes.
+[Advisory Circular 120-61B, ¶6.a.]
+Less radiation will be received on a lower-latitude flight because of the greater amount of radiation shielding provided by the Earth’s magnetic field.
+This shielding is greatest near the equator and gradually decreases to zero as one goes north or south.
+Galactic cosmic radiation levels over the polar regions are about twice those over the geomagnetic equator at the same altitudes.
 Because solar particle peak energies are much lower than galactic particle peak energies, solar cosmic radiation dose rates are negligible near the geomagnetic equator.

 Flights in the Polar Region at typical business jet operating altitudes are well above the tropopause where much of the atmospheric protection from solar storms is lost, increasing crew and passenger exposure to solar radiation.